- The importance of finding breast cancer early

 Evidence is growing that physical activity in the form of exercise reduces breast cancer risk.
 The main question is how much exercise is needed.
 In one study from the Women’s Health Initiative, as little as 1¼ to 2½ hours per week of brisk walking reduced a woman’s risk by 18%.
 Walking 10 hours a week reduced the risk a little more.

-To reduce your risk of breast cancer, the American Cancer Society recommends 45 to 60 minutes of intentional physical activity 5 or more days a week.
+To reduce your risk of breast cancer, the American Cancer Society recommends that adults get at least 150 minutes of moderate intensity or 75 minutes of vigorous intensity activity each week (or a combination of these), preferably spread throughout the week.

 Last Medical Review: 09/17/2013